starch-uk/sca-extra/PLAN.md

-# Project Plan: Salesforce Apex PMD Rules
+# Project Plan: Salesforce Apex PMD and Regex Rules

 ## Overview

-This project maintains additional PMD rules for testing Salesforce Apex code using Salesforce Code Analyzer.
-The rules are implemented as XPath 3.1 expressions that operate on the PMD Apex AST.
+This project maintains additional PMD and Regex rules for testing Salesforce Apex code using Salesforce Code Analyzer.
+Most rules are implemented as XPath 3.1 expressions that operate on the PMD Apex AST.
+Some rules use the Regex engine for pattern-based matching.

 **Repository:** [https://github.com/starch-uk/sca-extra](https://github.com/starch-uk/sca-extra)